CC-KEH/Computer-Science-Notes/Computer Science/Data Science/Data Science Lifecycle.md

 The lifecycle of a data science project typically involves several stages, from initial planning to deployment and maintenance.
-Here is a general overview of the common stages in the lifecycle of a data science project:

 ![[Pasted image 20231218161146.png]]